-A 'Third Wave', which was predicted during August and December 2021, with more potent alpha and beta variants, and the governments, had started appealing to the public for safety measures.
-Apart from that, the citizens demonstrated considerable preparedness due to the past learning.
+A Third Wave', which was predicted during August and December 2021, with more potent alpha and beta variants, and the state governments, had started appealing the public for safety measures.
+Apart from that the citizens demonstrated considerable preparedness due to the past learning.
 Therefore, nothing has happened as expected, although still we are not out of danger.
-It reminds us of the words of Alvin Toffler, said, the illiterates of the 21st century would not be those who cannot read and write but those who cannot learn, unlearn and relearn.
-In fact, COVID-19 has made us learn many new things about cleanliness, hygiene, and even about the modes of transfer of disease, that we would not have learned otherwise. 'illiteracy' about the pandemic in religious festivals and political rallies have taught us facilitating 'deep learning'.
-COVID-appropriate life-styles are still much in excessive demand.
-However, negative expectancy manifested as hopelessness may also trigger mental health issues like depression, anxiety, or other psychiatric conditions.
-The variance of symptoms and unavailability of vaccines during the second wave of COVID-19 made it a real source of distress.
-In this context Shackle's economist G. L. S. (1952)observations decision-making on under uncertainty is important.
-We must take cognizance of uncertainty involved in the decision-making process.
-Mental health symptoms such as fear or anxiety are not just the direct consequences of the disease.
+It reminds us the words of Alvin Toffler, who said, the illiterates of 21st century would not be those who cannot read and write but those who cannot learn, unlearn and relearn.
+In fact, COVID-19 has made us learn many new things about cleanliness, hygiene and even about the modes of transfer of disease, that we would not have learnt otherwise.
+Still illiteracy' about the pandemic in religious festivals and political rallies have taught us lessons facilitating deep learning'.
+Thus, COVID-appropriate life styles are still much in demand.
+However, excessive negative expectancy manifested as hopelessness may also triggers mental health issues like depression. anxiety or other psychiatric conditions.
+The variance of symptoms and unavailability of vaccine during the second wave of COVID-19 made it a real source of distress.
+In this context economist G. L. S. Shackle's (1952) observations on decision-making under uncertainty is important.
+We must take cognizance of uncertainty involved in the decision-making process. health Mental symptoms such as fear or anxiety are not just the direct consequences of the disease.
 This can be mediated by other life events as well, such as actual or imagined loss of earning.
 Loss of job, loss of income and loss of family members, loss of activity, social interactions have cumulative effect on the course of the disease itself, apart from the potency of the virus itself.
-Numerous studies have demonstrated that income and employment are essential for both, higher selfesteem as well as reduced mental health problems as the sense of wellbeing is also connected with these.
+Numerous studies have demonstrated that income and employment are essential for both, higher self-esteem as well as reduced mental health problems as the very sense of wellbeing is also connected with this.

 The pandemic had brought the economic activity to a grinding halt, affecting income and the economic growth is down by 5.2 percent.
 This has increased unemployment, raised hunger and poverty.
 This has deeper psychological consequences too.
 Thus, many developing countries like India may need leapfrogging from very little to universal health cover to social protection in order to protect their economic growth.
 In 2015, the UNO had declared the action parameters for reaching the Sustainable Developmental Goals by 2030.
-Policies must be evolved for attainting the health goals by (a) increasing public spending on the health sector, (b) emphasizing primary and preventive health care, (c) ensuring hygienic housing and living conditions, (d) shock-proofing of the healthcare system against future epidemics, (e) using technology for enhancing telemedicine services and providing affordable health care for all including those living in remote areas of the country.
+Policies must be evolved for attainting the health goals by (a) increasing public spending on health sector, (b) emphasizing primary and preventive health care, (c) ensuring hygienic housing and living conditions, (d) shock-proofing of healthcare system against future epidemics, (e) using technology for enhancing telemedicine services and providing affordable health care for all including those living in remote areas of the country.